 Forth Worth Molded Garage

-These Fort Worth homeowners were on vacation and completely oblivious to water that had penetrated in to their garage.
-While the water sat there for approximately 5-7 days, you can imagine the amount of mold growth that they found on their ceiling form the ongoing moisture.
+These Fort Worth homeowners were on vacation and completely unaware of water that had penetrated in to their garage.
+While the water sat there for approximately 5-7 days, you can imagine the amount of mold growth that they found on their ceiling from the ongoing moisture.

 Follow these steps if you believe you have mold in your home or business.